 abstract arXiv:1404.5327

 This paper introduces a new formalism called the “XS stabilizer” formalism that allows you to describe states in an analogous way to the standard stabilizer formalism, but where the matrices in the group don’t commute.
-The collection of matrices is generated by X, S, \alpha, where \alpha = \sqrt{i} and S = \sqrt{Z} on n qubits.
+The collection of matrices is generated by $latex X, S, \alpha$, where $latex \alpha = \sqrt{i}$ and $latex S = \sqrt{Z}$ on $latex n$ qubits.
 A state or subspace that is stabilized by a subgroup of these operators is said to be an XS stabilizer state or code.
 Although these are, as Xiaotong says, “innocent-looking tensor product operators”, the stabilizer states and codes can be very highly entangled.

 One of the applications of this formalism is to classify the double semion model, which is a local Hamiltonian model with topological order.
 There are sets of general conditions for when such states and codes can be ground states of local commuting XS Hamiltonians.
 Unfortunately, not all of these properties can be computed efficiently; some of these properties are NP-complete to compute.
 There are some interesting open questions here, for example what class of commuting projector Hamiltonians ground states are in NP?